-ExpressVPN Comprehensive Review – Unbiased & Tested In-House
+ExpressVPN Review – Unbiased and Tested In-House

+Read this ExpressVPN review to learn more about one of the best VPN services currently available on the market.
 In today’s society, the internet is everywhere and used for everything imaginable.
 In countries, homes, and public spaces worldwide, having instant access to information, communication, and entertainment is vital to individual and societal growth.

 Developed in the late 1990s, Virtual Private Networks (or VPNs for short) were used to protect internet users’ privacy.
 In 2021, this still holds true.
 But with the evolution of the internet over the past two decades, so has the application of these VPNs.

 Often used to overcome censorship, increase privacy, or change a devices’ location without ever leaving home, it is estimated that 1 in 4 internet users have a VPN.
 If you do a simple online search for your very own Virtual Private Network, an overwhelming number of services will appear.
 One of the more popular VPNs is ExpressVPN.
 Introduced in 2009, some of the most tech-savvy and privacy-minded individuals recommend the service for everyday users.
 That’s why we here at Alphr have tested ExpressVPN for several months to bring you this review.

 Getting Familiar With ExpressVPN

 The best way to protect your online life is through the use of a Virtual Private Network, or VPN.
 There’s been a lot of talk about VPNs online lately, but if you’ve never heard of the utility before, you aren’t alone.
 Navigating the market for VPNs can be confusing, especially if you’re new to the software.